-If you are considering a divorce you most likely have a pretty unique set of reasons for wanting that divorce.
-Not that the reasons themselves are unique to you and your spouse, by any means.
-It’s likely, however, that the arguments, lack of trust, suspicions about infidelity and any issues regarding finances have some unique characteristics come from a place or set of circumstances that could not be replicated outside of your family home.
+If you are considering a divorce, you most likely have a pretty unique set of reasons for wanting that divorce.
+Not that the grounds themselves are unique to you and your spouse, by any means.
+It's likely, however, that the arguments, lack of trust, suspicions about infidelity, and any issues regarding finances have some unique characteristics that come from a place or set of circumstances that could not be replicated outside of your family home.

 What are the sort of arguments that you may be looking for in terms of potential warning signs that divorce may be on the horizon?

 This is a warning sign that therapists and family counselors frequently discuss with patients.
 It is straightforward in our busy, modern lives to focus on everything in your life other than your marriage.
 It is a classic example of taking something for granted.

 The thought is that this (marriage) will always be there; they aren't going anywhere.
 With that thought in mind, it doesn't take much to shift your attention from your relationship with your spouse to your work, your children, etc.